IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 Projects designed to run on batteries need to eliminate the waste.
 One solution is to put the controller to sleep during the delay then wake it back up to perform the task.

-A timer interrupt provides the wake-up signal at regular intervals.
+A timer interrupt provides the wake-up signal after a specified interval.

 The programmer adds a sleep instruction, a timer interrupt, and an Interrupt Service Routine (ISR) to the pattern.